“Professional development is the key to teacher quality.”

 Navigating the Journey with Strategic Formative Assessment

 Eliciting and Interpreting Evidence & Providing Productive Feedback

-- Leverage diagnostic questions, discussions, and statements to elicit evidence of learning
+- Leverage effective discussions, tasks, and activities to elicit evidence of learning

 Empowering Students with Strategic Formative Assessment